-I decided to use asynchronous communication because that is something I see increasingly with customers who are embracing microservices and event-driven design.
+I decided to use asynchronous communication because that is something I see increasingly used by customers who are embracing microservices and event-driven design.
 It is also interesting because most JMeter and OpenTracing examples and documentation are focused on synchronous calls.
 Bringing asynchronicity into the picture makes it slightly more complex.

 All the application code and instructions for reproducing the setup can be found in my Github repository.

-For this to work, it is important to externalize environment specific aspects such as the database, message broker addresses, or credentials from the application and the container image.
-In Kubernetes and OpenShift (Red Hat’s enterprise distribution of Kubernetes), this can easily be done by using configMaps and secrets.
+For this to work, it is important to remove specific details of the runtime environment such as database connection info, message broker addresses, or credentials from the application and the container image.
+In Kubernetes and OpenShift (Red Hat's enterprise distribution of Kubernetes), these details can easily be made external by using configMaps and secrets.
+Data in configMaps and secrets can be injected into a running container either as environment variables or as files mounted into the container file system.
 Both work in a similar way, but secrets have additional restrictions for guaranteeing the confidentiality of sensitive information.
-Data in configMaps and secrets can be injected into a running container either as environment variables or as files mounted into the container file system.

 But what about application tuning parameters?
 By that, I mean things like the number of message consumers, the size of connection pools, etc. These parameters can have a big impact on the behavior of the application in production, which speaks for having them buried in the immutable container image.
 Remember: we want to promote exactly what we have tested.
 On the other hand, not being able to modify them during the performance tests (we would need to re-create the image) may slow down or reduce the breadth of the tests that can be run in a period of time.

 - The first option is to comply with the immutable principle and to have the tuning parameters be part of the image.
 This would need to be supported by a more complex continuous integration pipeline.
 This pipeline would create several images with different tuning parameters.